trec-dd/trec-dd-simulation-harness/README.rst

 ::

-    trec_dd_random_system -c config.yaml &> log.txt &
+    trec_dd_random_system -c config.yaml >log.txt 2>&1

-After this command executes, you should find the resulting system runfile at the path you specified in the command.
+After this command executes, you should find the resulting system runfile at the path you specified in the configuration.
 The runfile summarizes the responses the random system gave to the harness, as well as the harness's thoughts on those responses.
 This runfile captures everything one needs to know in order to give a system a score.